rust-lang/rust/doc/tutorial.md

 let z = x;

-// and now, it can no longer be used since it has been moved from
+// and now, it can no longer be used since it has been moved
 ~~~

 The mutability of a value may be changed by moving it to a new owner: